Balkan Adventure

 Day 10

 SarajevoEnjoy a free day in and around Sarajevo.
-You could take an optional day trip out to the thermal springs and green parks of Ilidza, the source of the River Bosna.
-You might prefer to discover local history with a visit to the History Museum and the Sarajevo War Tunnels (dug underneath the airport runway and used to smuggle provisions into the city during its siege), or learn about the tragedies faced by the city's Jews at the Jewish Museum.
-Perhaps get cultural with a stroll through the Art Gallery of Bosnia and Herzegovina.
-Perhaps return to Baš?aršija and get lost in the mosques, caravanserais, and stone-vaulted bazaars, snacking on burek or ?evapi, or ramble along through Park Prin?eva for views of the city.
-The Pivnica HS brewery, which also has a restaurant, is a good place to sample local award-winning beer and spend an evening.
+Maybe take an optional day trip to the thermal springs and green parks of Ilidza – the source of the Bosna River.
+Or, discover local history with a visit to the History Museum and the Sarajevo War Tunnels (dug underneath the airport runway and used to smuggle provisions into the city during its siege), or learn about the tragedies faced by the city's Jews at the Jewish Museum.
+Get cultural with a stroll through the Art Gallery of Bosnia and Herzegovina.
+The Pivnica HS brewery and restaurant is a good place to sample local award-winning beer and grab some dinner if you like, tonight.

 Meals: Breakfast -